acai1031/-Recipes-Research-Project/README.md

     Test statistic: Absolute difference in 'minutes' means between two groups. <br>
     Significant level: 0.05

+The plot below is the distribution of minutes with and without rating.
+We observe that the distributions are quite similar between each other.<br>
-<iframe src="assets/missingness_minutes.html" width=800 height=600 frameBorder=0></iframe> <br>
+<iframe src="assets/missingness_minutes.html" width=900 height=600 frameBorder=0></iframe> <br>

 We use permutation test to shuffle the missingness of rating 1000 times and get 1000 simulating results about the absolute difference. <br>

-<iframe src="assets/empirical_minutes.html" width=800 height=600 frameBorder=0></iframe> <br>
+<iframe src="assets/empirical_minutes.html" width=900 height=600 frameBorder=0></iframe> <br>

-We fail to reject the null hypothesis that the 'rating' is independent on the 'minutes', because the p-val is  0.13 > 0.05.
+From the graph above and the result of permutation test, we fail to reject the null hypothesis that the 'rating' is independent on the 'minutes', because the p-val is  0.13 > 0.05.
 Based on our test result, we may conclude that the missingness of the rating is MCAR, that the rating is not dependent on cooking duration.  <br>

 ---